igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 Not only the CNN is pretty sure of its correct prediction, but its next guesses would have been similar speed limit signs, so we can be pretty happy with this one.

 On seven out of ten images the CNN was very confident (99.9%) about its actually correct predictions.
-The one were it was less confident about predicting was the 8th image, which was another 80 km/h speed limit sign.
+The one where it was least confident about its prediction was the 8th image, which was another 80 km/h speed limit sign.
 Here the CNN showed 55,5% confidence level.
 Here is the top 5 probability distribution for this image:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|